drmonkeysee/ecs-scheduler/doc/COMPONENTS.md

 ## Scheduld

 As mentioned previously Scheduld uses the APScheduler package to do all the real work of managing job schedules.
 Since webapi is the primary interface to ECS Scheduler there is not much to say about scheduld; APScheduler docs and the ECS API documentation cover most of what it does.

+Although mentioned in the Webapi section above it is worth reiterating here.
+There is a major runtime constraint placed on ECS Scheduler for using APScheduler: scheduled jobs are stateful and their purpose is to generate side-effects in Amazon ECS.
+If ECS Scheduler is launched in a multi-process environment (e.g. by hosting in uWSGI and using the standard configuration), each process will load and start an APScheduler instance and you will very quickly have a swarm of competing ECS tasks!
+When hosting ECS Scheduler in a multi-process-capable web server make sure to configure the web server to run ECS Scheduler as a single process.